awsdocs/aws-glue-developer-guide/doc_source/vpc-endpoints-s3.md

 VPC endpoints for Amazon S3 can alleviate these challenges\.
 A VPC endpoint for Amazon S3 enables AWS Glue to use private IP addresses to access Amazon S3 with no exposure to the public internet\.
 AWS Glue does not require public IP addresses, and you don't need an internet gateway, a NAT device, or a virtual private gateway in your VPC\.
 You use endpoint policies to control access to Amazon S3\.
 Traffic between your VPC and the AWS service does not leave the Amazon network\.

 When you create a VPC endpoint for Amazon S3, any requests to an Amazon S3 endpoint within the Region \(for example, *s3\.us\-west\-2\.amazonaws\.com*\) are routed to a private Amazon S3 endpoint within the Amazon network\.
-You don't need to modify your applications running on EC2 instances in your VPC—the endpoint name remains the same, but the route to Amazon S3 stays entirely within the Amazon network, and does not access the public internet\.
+You don't need to modify your applications running on Amazon EC2 instances in your VPC—the endpoint name remains the same, but the route to Amazon S3 stays entirely within the Amazon network, and does not access the public internet\.

 For more information about VPC endpoints, see [VPC Endpoints](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-endpoints.html) in the Amazon VPC User Guide\.